-Air quality and climate interact in several ways.
-On the one hand, air pollutants can affect climate both directly and indirectly by changing the radiative balance of the atmosphere.
-On the other hand, climate change alters meteorological conditions, which may affect the concentrations of air pollutants via several pathways, since the air quality is strongly dependent on weather (Jacob and Winner, 2009).
-The effects of important meteorological and climate variables on surface O3 and PM were discussed in a comprehensive review by Doherty et al. (2017).
+1121 Air quality and climate interact in several ways.
+On the one hand, air pollutants can affect climate both directly 1122 and indirectly by changing the radiative balance of the atmosphere.
+On the other hand, climate change alters meteorological conditions, which may affect concentrations of air pollutants via several pathways, since air quality 1123 1124 is strongly dependent on weather (Jacob and Winner, 2009).
+The effects of important meteorological and climate 1125 variables on surface O3 and PM were discussed in a comprehensive review by Doherty et al. (2017).
 The connection between high temperatures and increased ground-level ozone concentrations is well established.
-Increases in temperature related to climate change (i.e. during heatwaves) are expected to lead to higher ozone concentrations in certain regions with the required precursor concentrations.
-Other important meteorological factors influencing air pollution concentrations are a possible change in the number of midlatitude cyclones and in the number of occurrences of, and the duration of, stagnant weather conditions (Jacob and Winner, 2009).
+1126 Increases in temperature related to climate change (i.e. during heat waves) are expected to lead to higher ozone 1127 1128 concentrations in certain regions with the required precursor concentrations.
+Other important meteorological 1129 factors influencing air pollution concentrations are a possible change in the number of midlatitude cyclones and in the number of occurrences and duration of stagnant weather conditions (Jacob and Winner, 2009).
+1130

-3.2.2 Land
+1131 3.2.2 Land

-3.2.2(1) River discharge
+1132 3.2.2.1 River discharge

-The total river discharge to the Baltic Sea is approximately $14\,000\,\mathrm{m}^3\,\mathrm{s}^{-1}$ (Bergström and Carlsson, 1994).
-This is substantially more than the direct net precipitation (precipitation minus evaporation) on the Baltic Sea itself, which has been estimated at $1000-2000\,\mathrm{m}^3\,\mathrm{s}^{-1}$ (Meier and Kauker, 2003; Meier and Döscher, 2002; Meier et al., 2019d; see also the discussion by Leppäranta and Myrberg, 2009).
-In other words, most of the fresh water entering the Baltic Sea comes from the terrestrial part of the catchment.
-Therefore, the freshwater input to the Baltic Sea cannot be described entirely with only climatic parameters.
-Non-climatic drivers of runoff include river regulation by dams and reservoirs, land
+The total river discharge to the Baltic Sea is approximately 14,000 m3 s-1 (Bergström and Carlsson, 1994).
+This is 1133 1134 substantially more than the direct net precipitation (precipitation minus evaporation) on the Baltic Sea itself, which 1135 has been estimated at 1,000-2,000 m3 s-1 (Meier and Kauker, 2003; Meier and Döscher, 2002; Meier et al., 2019d), 1136 see also the discussion by Leppäranta and Myrberg, (2009).
+In other words, most of the fresh water entering the 1137 Baltic Sea comes from the terrestrial part of the catchment.
+Therefore, the fresh water input to the Baltic Sea cannot 1138 be described entirely with only climatic parameters.
+Non-climatic drivers of runoff include river regulation by 1139 dams and reservoirs, land-use changes in the catchment, and water uptake for irrigation.
+Although dams are known 1140 to have altered the seasonality of discharge (e.g. McClelland et al., 2004; Adam et al., 2007; Adam and 1141 Lettenmaier, 2008), they do not seem to be responsible for annual discharge changes.
+In the long-term, net 1142 precipitation over the catchment area and river runoff are strongly correlated (Meier and Kauker, 2003).